bernsteining/instaloctrack/README.md

 Also, the data collected by the script (location names, timestamps, GPS coordinates) are dumped to a JSON file in order to be re-used, so are errors encountered.

+## Usage

+    python3 InstaLocTrack.py -h
+    usage: InstaLocTrack [-h] [-t TARGET_ACCOUNT] [-l LOGIN] [-p PASSWORD] [-v]

+    Instagram location data gathering tool.
+Usage: python3 InstaLocTrack.py -t <target_account>

+    optional arguments:
+      -h, --help            show this help message and exit -t TARGET_ACCOUNT, --target TARGET_ACCOUNT
+                            Instagram profile to investigate
+      -l LOGIN, --login LOGIN
+                            Instagram profile to connect to, in order to access the instagram posts of the target account -p PASSWORD, --password PASSWORD
+                            Password of the Instagram profile to connect to -v, --visual          Spawns Chromium GUI, otherwise Chromium is headless

 ## Example

 As an example, here's the output on the former French President's Instagram profile, [@fhollande](https://www.instagram.com/fhollande/?hl=fr) :

 As you can see, some locations aren't accurate enough to geocode them.
-The script handles this errors, and alerts the user about them on the console.
+The script handles this errors, and alerts the user about them on the console, and dumps a json or the errors.

-The map:
+**The map**:
 ![Map of @fhollande's locations on Instagram](https://imgur.com/FRaa2zO.png )